someparty/someparty/source/premieres/louie-short-lil-boy-girl.html.markdown

 pull_image: 'premieres/louie-short-social.jpg'
 ---

-This September estoeric Toronto singer/songwriter [Louie Short](https://louieshort.bandcamp.com/) released *Cherry, cherry*, a 12-song full-length of alt-pop gems.
+This September esoteric Toronto singer/songwriter [Louie Short](https://louieshort.bandcamp.com/) released *Cherry, cherry*, a 12-song full-length of alt-pop gems.
 Short's material runs the emotional gamut.
 Sometimes that results in rootsy sing-alongs, peppered with unexpected stops and tinged with an underlying darkness.
 A few tracks over you'll find Short building tunes that play like some unheralded 70s pop-rock classic, with the piano-driven "Beautality" leading the way.

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=4101410288/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/track=4154698347/transparent=true/" seamless><a href="http://louieshort.bandcamp.com/album/cherry-cherry">Cherry, cherry by Louie Short</a></iframe>

-While Short's home recordings bear some of bedroom pop signifiers, the twitchy electronic elements top among them, his almost unexpectedly confident vocals capault them somewhere else.
+While Short's home recordings bear some bedroom pop signifiers, the twitchy electronic elements top among them, his almost unexpectedly confident vocals catapult them somewhere else.
 Short's R&B croon puts a cool, urbanite edge on songs like "Main Dogs" and "Baby."

 That brings us to "Lil Boy Girl," which arrives this week as a single backed by a click new video from [Thank You So Much](https://www.instagram.com/thankyousomuchvideo/).
-Directed by Emma Cosgrove and [WLMRT](https://wlmrt.bandcamp.com/)'s Ryan Hage, the surreal clip amplifies Short's psych tendences, and features what I can only assume is the only cathartic burning of a bath towl that you'll see this season.
-The track itself's built around a sly, alt-country stomp.
-I keep flashing back to the FemBots 2003 classic *Small Town Murder Scene*, which skulked around in not dissimilar shadows.
-Short had this to ay about the song:
+Directed by Emma Cosgrove and [WLMRT](https://wlmrt.bandcamp.com/)'s Ryan Hage, the surreal clip amplifies Short's psych tendencies and features what I can only assume is the only cathartic burning of a bath towel that you'll see this season.
+Sonically, Short built the track around a sly, alt-country stomp.
+I keep flashing back to the FemBots 2003 classic *Small Town Murder Scene*, which skulked around in similar shadows.
+Short had this to say about the song:

 >"Lil Boy Girl is about someone incapable of understanding someone incapable of living.
 They are both inadequate.
-In the video Louie has a sexy time until he meets a faceless creature.
+In the video, Louie has a sexy time until he meets a faceless creature.
 Maybe they are not so different?"

 Maybe.
 You can check out "Lil Boy Girl" below and find *Cherry, cherry* in full at Bandcamp.